Ready, set, read the inspiring story of our brand.

 Jim Weber: I believe to my core that life is about the journey.
 For me, it’s not about the finish line.
 It’s about the satisfaction that comes from all that it took to reach the finish line.
 I have found that once you get a win, the satisfaction of it, in and of itself, is fleeting.
 So it’s important to mark the milestones along the way, and we’ve celebrated many at Brooks as each one validates our purpose-driven brand and business strategy.
 I’m proud of each one but am even more proud to be part of the committed team at Brooks who has executed for the runner so well and consistently, day in and day out.

 And then there are the more personal milestones.
-In 2017 I was diagnosed with oesophageal cancer, which has a 20 percent five-year survival rate.
+In 2017 I was diagnosed with esophageal cancer, which has a 20 percent five-year survival rate.
 Today, nearly five years out from my diagnosis, I believe the cancer is gone.
 I wake up every morning with no thought or fear of it.
-Joining the cancer club was of course anything but satisfying, but I now know every day I have is a gift and my task is to soak up the moments each one presents.
-Joy, happiness and meaning are not waiting at the finish line of life but come from the journey you are on with your family, teammates, friends and people you meet along the way.
+Joining the cancer club was of course anything but satisfying, but I now know every day I have is a gift and my task is to soak in the moments each one presents.
+Joy, happiness, and meaning are not waiting at the finish line of life but come from the journey you are on with your family, teammates, friends, and people you meet along the way.